smellyshovel/form-sentinel/README.md

 # Form Sentinel
-Form Sentinel allows you to validate the forms on your page fast and painless.
-Just describe validation constraints that you wish your form to correspond to, specify when a validation should happen (or even when and which ones on which fields should happen), then add the validation event listener to your form and handle results!
+Inspired by Ruby On Rails ActiveRecord Validations *Form Sentinel* allows you to painlessly define validation constraints for your forms and easily validate them just by specifying what and when to validate and then catching the `validation` event and working with its properties.

+The main principles of the *Form Sentinel* are the explicit and concise description of the validation constraints, the ability to simply bind certain checks to certain events that occur with the form (and not only the form), and the ability to work with the validation event asynchronously.

 ## Installation
 Currently there are **two** possible ways to install Form Sentinel: